IamdLite/myhome_africa/README.md

 The data collected from the platform helps us to derive insights from the _distribution of African scholars across foreign territories._ It's analysis will particularly be useful to Africans aspiring to `go abroad` in search of greener pastures--_academic, social or professional_--by helping them to make informed travel decisions and find supportive communities of 'their own'. **Governments** can equally leverage this data to strategise, retain or call back African talents.

 Join us on this exciting journey towards a creating an open-source system for data-driven insights into African brain drain and Potential!
-You can get in touch with me at diffouo44@gmail.
+You can get in touch with me at _diffouo44@gmail_.

 ## Features

-- Feature 1
-- Feature 2
+- Register users and collect survey data via forms
+- Analyse and provide in realtime a visualization of the collected data on the landing page.
+- Enable users to query and access non-sensitive data from the database using filters such as nationality, country, profession and others.
+- Provide an interractive map that monitors in realtime the distribution of African diaspora across foreign countries on a basis of nationality.
+- Record and display information about diaspora associations, unions and communities.
+- A forum for the community to ask for help or share updates.
-- ...
+- A blog.

 ## Installation